pratyushkumar211/qlearning_noisy_data_2023/README.md

 This repository contains source code for the simulation studies presented in the paper

-Unconstrained feedback controller design using Q-learning from noisy process data Pratyush Kumar, James B. Rawlings
+Unconstrained feedback controller design using Q-learning from noisy process data

+Pratyush Kumar, James B. Rawlings

-Under review, Computers and Chemical Engineering
+Under review, Computers and Chemical Engineering, 2023

 To reproduce the results, run the following python scrips in order:-